 Uh-oh, they are going to have to have it done again next year!
 DOH!

 The cost of painting the outside of your house goes up each year so what way can savings be made on having the house rendered and or painted?

-Saving money on decorating the house
+How to save money on decorating the house

 OK, the easiest way to save money is to NOT paint the house at all (!) however most houses need some form of paint, even if only to make the property look nice, after all, who wants to be known as the “people from the scruffy house at number 12”?